-Through psychotherapy, you will become aware of how your negative thought patterns and behaviors are blocking your self-awareness and making you unhappy.
-You will learn how your emotional and physical self are connected so you can relieve emotional distress and physical pain in your everyday life.
+Through psychotherapy, you will become aware of how your negative thought patterns and behaviours make you unhappy.
+You will learn how your emotional and physical self are connected, so that you can relieve emotional distress and physical pain in your everyday life.

-You are a good candidate for Gestalt therapy if you are interested in working on your self-awareness but may or may not understand the role you play in your own unhappiness or discomfort.
+You are a good candidate for psychotherapy if you’re interested in improving your self-awareness, but you don’t yet understand the role you play in your own unhappiness.

 - Life transitions

 - Desire for professional and personal change

 - Difficulty recognizing and respecting your own limits

 I provide one-hour sessions of therapy in Berlin,